mparno/fenics-web/source/doc/ffc/index.rst

 ..
-UFL documentation
+FFC documentation

-.. _ufl_introduction:
+.. _ffc_introduction:

 #################
-UFL documentation
+FFC documentation
 #################

-This page will point to the UFL docs
+This page will point to the FFC docs

 .. toctree::
     :maxdepth: 1